A COMPLETE GUIDE TO THE BEST NORTH CEBU BEACHES!

 #10 BALIDBID LAGOON & BEACH

-Balidbid Lagoon and Beach was the highlight of my trip during my adventures in North Cebu.
+Next on this list of North Cebu Beaches is Balidbid Lagoon and Beach which was the highlight of my trip during my adventures in North Cebu.
 This unique saltwater lagoon is a must-see destination and I highly recommend adding it to your North Cebu tourist spots list!

 Balidbid Lagoon can be found on the eastern coastline of Bantayan Island.
 Using Google Maps, simply type in Balidbid Lagoon and this will direct you to the exact pin location.